-11. Staff Professional Development
+Staff Professional Development

-Our teachers benefit from the Australian Institute for Teaching and College Leadership (AITSL) Teacher Performance and Development Framework, as realised in the Lourdes Hill College-specific model for reflective practice - GARP (Goal Setting and Review Process).
+Our teachers benefit from the Australian Institute for Teaching and College Leadership (AITSL) Teacher Performance and Development Framework, as realised in the Lourdes Hill College-specific model for reflective practice - Professional and Review Process.
 This includes reflection, goal-setting, access to high quality professional learning, evidence of student learning, observation, feedback and review.
-This model is designed to enhance teacher effectiveness by considering evidence informed, measurable actions which have an impact on student learning outcomes.
+This model is designed to enhance teacher effectiveness by considering evidence informed, measurable actions that have an impact on student learning outcomes.

-Every year, teachers are able to volunteer to join a Renewal Process Project Group to engage in a deeper, sustained inquiry into an aspect of teaching practice as it relates directly to student learning or a College-identified area of review.
-By participating in the Lourdes Hill College specific GARP and Renewal Process models, teachers are supported to meet their College Professional Learning Plan obligations, to maintain accreditation with the Queensland College of Teachers (QCT) and to aspire to higher levels of accreditation.
+Teachers are able to volunteer to join a Renewal Working Partnership to engage in a deeper, sustained inquiry into an aspect of teaching practice as it relates directly to student learning or a College-identified area of review.
+By participating in the Lourdes Hill College specific Professional and Review process and the Working Partnership models, teachers are supported to meet their College Professional Learning Plan obligations, to maintain accreditation with the Queensland College of Teachers (QCT) and to aspire to higher levels of accreditation.
+These are supported in professional learning for staff.

-The opportunities provided to staff have been in five broad areas:
+The opportunities provided to staff have been in six broad areas:

 - Spirituality and Ethos

 - Staff Wellbeing

 - Academic Excellence

 - Leadership

 - Professional Excellence

+- Behaviour Management

-Activities to support and develop professional staff included these strategic priorities (2021-2023):
+Activities to support and develop professional staff included these strategic priorities (2021-2024):

-- Annual Goal-setting and Renewal Process (GARP)
+Annual Goal-setting and Review Process

 - Positive Student-Teacher Relationships

 - Assessment Literacy

 - LHC Virtual

 - LHC Data Forum

-- College Renewal Projects: Intercultural Understanding, Staff Orientation and Induction, and Staff Well-being